mpvnet-player/mpv.net/docs/manual.md

 ### add-to-path
 Adds mpv.net to the Path environment variable.

+### remove-from-path
+Removes mpv.net from the Path environment variable.

 ### edit-conf-file [mpv.conf|input.conf]
 Opens mpv.conf or input.conf in a text editor.